 - Inappropriate saddle selection.
 As with stems, manufacturers fit the same saddle to each model.
 The chances that this saddle suits you are very slim!

-In order to find the best saddle for a client I use a saddle selection system from Italian manufacturer Prologo called Myown.
+In order to find the best saddle for a client I use two technologies.
+Firstly, the saddle selection system from Italian manufacturer Prologo called Myown.
 The system combines empirical data: sit-bone width, flexibility, height and weight with details about the type of riding you do, to choose the ideal saddle.

 5. Reluctance To Use The Drops